Jackthomsonn/X-Auth/README.md

 **/auth/login/authenticate** - Handles two factor authentication

-For this, you must provide the username as a query param that you are trying to authenticate and the token is part of the POST request, for example:
+For this, you must provide the username as a query param that you are trying to authenticate and the token is part of the POST request.
+The token code will be sent to the users mobile

 `/auth/login/authenticate?q=username=admin`